Hadron structure from basis light-front quantization: Light mesons

 where $\psi$ and $A^\mu$ are the quark and gluon fields, respectively.
 Meanwhile, the confinement in the leading Fock sector is given by~\cite{Li:2015zda}

 with $\kappa$ being the strength of the confinement.

 With the framework of BLFQ~\cite{Vary:2009gt}, we solve the Hamiltonian in the leading two Fock sectors.
 We truncate the infinite basis space by introducing limits $K$ and $N_{\rm max}$ in longitudinal and transverse directions, respectively.
 By fitting the constituent parton masses and coupling constants as the model parameters, we obtain a good quality description of light meson mass spectroscopy~\cite{Lan:2021wok}.
 We evaluate the pion electromagnetic form factor (EMFF) and the parton distribution functions (PDFs) from our resulting LFWFs obtained as eigenfunctions of the Hamiltonian.
+The LFWFs are boost invariant in the longitudinal and the transverse directions.
+The BLFQ approach employs a suite of analytical and numerical techniques for setting up and solving the eigenvalue problem in a convenient basis space~\cite{Li:2015zda,Lan:2019vui,Lan:2021wok}.
+Complementary insights into nonperturbative QCD can be achieved from the discretized space-time euclidean lattice~\cite{Hagler:2009ni} and the Dyson-Schwinger equations of QCD~\cite{Maris:2003vk}.

 The EMFF of the charged pion is compared to the experimental data in Fig.~\ref{fig_ff}.
-We find an impressive agreement between our results and the precise low $Q^2$ EMFF data.
+We find consistency between our results and the precise low $Q^2$ EMFF data.
+Meanwhile, notable deviations have been observed at large $Q^2$.
+Note that our choice of $N_{\rm max}$, implies the UV regulator $\Lambda_{\rm UV}\sim b\sqrt{N_{\rm max}}\approx 1$ GeV~\cite{Lan:2021wok}.
+Thus, our predictions are most reliable in the low $Q^2$ region.

 We show the pion PDFs after QCD evolution in Fig.~\ref{fig_pdf}.
 Our prediction for the pion valence quark distribution is found to be consistent with the reanalyzed FNAL-E-615 data.
 The gluon distribution significantly increases in our approach compared to that in the BLFQ-NJL model~\cite{Lan:2019vui,Lan:2019rba} as well as to the global fits~\cite{Barry:2018ort,Novikov:2020snp} as can be seen from Fig.~\ref{fig_pdf}.
 We notice that gluons carry $\{39.5,\,42.1,\,43.9,\,44.6,\,45.1\}\%$ of pion momentum at the scale $\mu^2=\{1.69,\,4,\,10,\,16,\,27\}$ GeV$^2$, respectively.